Matthew Marsh (racing driver)

 Matthew Marsh (born 24 September 1968 in Welwyn, England) is a British motorsport marketing specialist, television presenter, and former racing driver currently based in Singapore.

-He is the founder of the motorsport marketing consultancy Ecurie Drapeau Jaune (EDJ), which advises clients on sponsorship in motorsport.
+Marsh is the founder of the motorsport marketing consultancy Ecurie Drapeau Jaune (EDJ), which advises clients on sponsorship in motorsport.
 Previously, he served as Senior Vice President at Just Marketing International (JMI) and Chime Sports Marketing (CSM), working for Zak Brown who is currently the McLaren Racing chief executive officer.

 Alongside his marketing work, Marsh has worked as a broadcaster and journalist, presenting Formula 1 coverage across Asia for ESPN, Star TV, and FOX Sports, and contributing analysis for outlets including the BBC, Bloomberg, and Channel News Asia.

 As a driver, Marsh competed in touring cars, GT, and endurance racing.
 He won the 2004 Porsche Carrera Cup Asia and, in 2007, became the first driver to represent Hong Kong at the 24 Hours of Le Mans.
 He also secured class victories at the Nürburgring 24 Hours in 2008 and 2013.

 Racing career

 Porsche Carrera Cup

 Marsh was a regular competitor in the Porsche Carrera Cup Asia, winning the championship in 2004 while driving for A-Ha Racing.
 He continued to race in the series in subsequent seasons, including 2005, 2006, 2008, and 2012.

-Outside of Asia, he was a guest driver in the Porsche Carrera Cup Great Britain (Thuxton 2004), Porsche Supercup (Monaco Grand Prix 2005), and Porsche Carrera Cup Japan (Motegi 2006).
+Outside of Asia, Marsh was a guest driver in the Porsche Carrera Cup Great Britain (Thuxton 2004), Porsche Supercup (Monaco Grand Prix 2005), and Porsche Carrera Cup Japan (Motegi 2006).